Radiator 2: Anniversary Edition review

 Radiator 2: Anniversary Edition Review

-Radiator 2: Anniversary Edition is an application developed by Robert Yang.
+Radiator 2: Anniversary Edition is an app designed by Robert Yang.
 Radiator 2: Anniversary Edition was first published on .
-It is currently available on the following platforms: Steam, Other.
+The app is currently available on the following platforms: Steam, Other.

 NEW FOR 2017: re-re-mastered more than a year later (mostly to fix bugs) but I also improved the graphics a lot, and added some more languages.
 Thanks everyone for all your support, have fun!